000nanashi/000nanashi/README.md

 ![ezgif-1-a1d49935a0](https://user-images.githubusercontent.com/93416695/190961432-05198838-ccc1-4e5f-8732-84671edaf87a.gif)

-† - i frequently sleep while playing and have severe social anxiety so I might not respond if you talk to me directly. if it's something important or you just want to chat, i'd prefer you use whispers.
+† - i frequently sleep while playing and have severe social anxiety so i might not respond if you talk to me directly. if it's something important or you just want to chat, i'd prefer you use whispers.

 † - my english skills aren't perfect so please don't mind if my typing is a little awkward

-† - mostly active around midnight to 5 AM CST. if I'm online during the mornings or afternoon I'm probably asleep
+† - mostly active around midnight to 5 AM CST. if i'm online during the mornings or afternoon i'm probably asleep

 † - [kinlist ༼;´༎ຶ ༎ຶ༽](https://liberationmaiden.carrd.co/)